AndersDeath/diary2/000-current.md

 # 27 November - Sunday - Gündoğan - Bodrum - 59 day of immigration

 It's really cold today.
 I've decided to try typefully application today.
 I scheduled the firt tweet. (several hours later).
 This sevice is a shit.
 They want 8 bucks per month for shcduling more that one tweet.
 It's useless. we went ot Bodrum in order to find new jacket.
 So, we found one for me.
+Ksusha ordeded another one for her on the internet.
+Probably we will got to Turgutreis in order to get this thing.